epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 	```

 	This information is used by git-crypt to encrypt in the Git repository the sensitive information.
 This precaution is taken if the configuration is uploaded (pushed) to a different server.
+The passphrase might be needed for those steps: keep it secure somewhere.

-4. Once the configuration script ends successfully with a message "Generation of the standard configuration for MIP Local complete!", commit the modifications before continuing.
+5. Once the configuration script ends successfully with a message "Generation of the standard configuration for MIP Local complete!", commit the modifications before continuing.

 	```sh
 	git add .
 	git commit -m "Configuration for MIP Local"
 	```

-5. Run the setup script, twice if required.
+6. Run the setup script, twice if required.

 	```sh
 	./setup.sh